Super 8 Filmmaker John Porter, Toronto, Canada

 Using film as a visual art like painting, many of his short films are silent, made in series' (Camera Dances, crowd portraits, local histories, rituals, toy stories), and he shows his originals (no copies).
 While projecting some he performs live in the audience, in front of the screen, or while hand-holding the small projector for "surround super 8" in galleries and for projecting onto passing people and vehicles while "film-busking" on the street at night.
 His films are dynamic, humorous and revealing, enjoyed by people of all ages.

 John's and his , and while he was growing up he explored drawing, writing, acting and photography.
 He studied photography and 16mm film production at (1969-74), worked as a Letter Carrier (1976-81, photo) and Bicycle Courier (1987-98), and has received five “B” or “Creation” Grants, in Film or Multi-Disciplinary Art, from the Canada Council for the Arts since 1984.
-He has taught many super 8 workshops and spoken in many university film classes, and he taught his first super 8 and 16mm Film Workshop credit courses in the Summers of 2005 and 2008, at , Peterborough, Ontario.
+He has taught many super 8 workshops and spoken in many university film classes, and he taught super 8 and 16mm Film Workshop credit courses in 2005 and 2008, at , Peterborough, Ontario.

 He has been actively involved with several artist-run centres in Toronto since 1978, including serving many years on Boards of Directors.
 He's been most consistently involved with (1977-1989), Artists Film Exhibition Group (since 1989) and Underground Cinema (since 1991).
 Throughout the 1980s he organized many Monthly Open Film Screenings at The Funnel and , and made and projected (photo) with the band .
 More recently, he co-organized Monthly Open Screenings at CineCycle for 31 consecutive months (2004-2006).